First of all, we would like to give the well-deserved credits to all the organizers of the Dutch Blockchain Hackathon.

-Secondly, we would like to thank all the participants that gave us an exciting competition and an immense pressure to perform.
-There were also various famous guests present during the hackathon, which gave us that extra motivation to meet their expectations.
+Secondly, we would like to thank all the participants, for they gave us an exciting competition and provided an immense pressure to perform.
+There were also various famous guests present during the hackathon, which gave us that extra bit of motivation to impress them with our work.
 This kept us going at full speed towards our goal!
 Furthermore, the positive and constructive energy helped to evolve all our creative and innovative ideas in regard to the possibilities of blockchain technology.

 About the Dutch Blockchain Hackathon

-From the 10th until the 12th of February, 2017, the Dutch Blockchain Hackathon took place in Groningen, the Netherlands.
-During the Hackathon, 55 teams with over 400 participants from more than 10 different countries fought for the first prize and did their utmost best to prove that they are the next phenomenon in the blockchain world.
+From 10 - 12 February, 2017, the Dutch Blockchain Hackathon took place in Groningen, the Netherlands.
+During the Hackathon, 55 teams with over 400 participants from more than 10 different countries competed for the first prize and did their utmost best to prove that they are the next phenomenon in the blockchain world.

 The teams were divided over five tracks: Identity, Energy, Future of Pensions, International Trade & Entrepreneurship, and Reinventing Government.
 We participated in the last one because our idea was closely linked with the functioning of governmental registrations and subsidies.

-In the concept of our idea, there are four parties involved:
+In this process, there are four parties involved:

-- The sponsor: the party that makes the pledge of resources.
+- The sponsor: the party that makes a pledge of resources

-Our system would keep money behind the scenes for the receiver of the resources, which prevents receivers being able to use the subsidy funds to pay for something that it was not intended for.
-The sponsor will thus directly pay to the provider.
+In our system, the sponsor will directly pay to the provider, which keeps money behind the scenes for the receiver of the resources.
+Consequently, receivers can only use the subsidy funds to pay for that which it is intended for.

-The judges saw our project as the most ambitious and detailed of all the projects presented, and awarded us with the first prize within our “Reinventing Government” track!
+The judges saw our project as the most ambitious and detailed of all the projects presented, and awarded us with the first prize within the “Reinventing Government” track!